-We first show the impact of the deforestation on surface characteristics of albedo, roughness length and initial soil moisture.
-We then compare the 5-day means (current vegetation simulations vs. 1950s vegetation simulations) of turbulent and radiative heat fluxes, 1.5m temperature, conditional instability, 10m winds, and rainfall.
-Paired student T-tests of the 5-day means of
+- 210 We first show the impact of the deforestation on surface characteristics of albedo, roughness length and initial soil moisture.
+We then compare the 5-day means (current vegetation simulations vs. 1950s vegetation simulations) of turbulent and radiative heat fluxes, 1.5m temperature, conditional instability (a proxy for convective available potential energy (CAPE)), 10m winds, and rainfall.
+Paired student T-tests of the 5-day means of the current and 1950's vegetation ensemble members are used to determine significant changes.
+In the case of rainfall, the natural logarithm of rainfall is taken first before performing the T- - 215 test because rainfall is not normally distributed.
+We determine significance of changes at the 95% confidence interval (p<0.05) for all variables except rainfall, where we relax the significance to the 90% confidence interval (p<0.1) due to the patchy nature of rainfall over the short duration of our simulations.

-- 210 the current and 1950's vegetation ensemble members are used to determine significant changes.
-In the case of rainfall, the natural logarithm of rainfall is taken first before performing the T-test because rainfall is not normally distributed.
-We determine significance of changes at the 95% confidence interval (p<0.05) for all variables except rainfall, where we relax the significance to the 90% confidence interval (p<0.1) due to the patchy nature of rainfall over the short duration of our simulations. - We define deforestation as where 1950 tree cover > 30 %, current tree cover < 30% and change (current-1950) in tree cover > 10% (Fig 2g).
-We use 30% tree cover as separating forest from non-forest as there appears to be a changeover in behaviour of turbulent fluxes around this level (supporting material Fig S2).
-This threshold was also used by Hartley et al. (2016).
-We then look at two focus regions (Guinea East 10-8°W and Cote d'Ivoire 6-3°W) that exhibit different 1950s winds and deforestation patterns, and where we detect large changes in rainfall caused by locally different thermal and dynamical responses to 220 deforestation.
+We define deforestation as where 1950 tree cover > 30 %, current tree cover < 30% and change (current-1950) in tree cover > 10% (Fig 2g).
+We use 30% tree cover as separating forest from non-forest as there appears to be a changeover in behaviour of

+220 turbulent fluxes around this level (supporting material Fig S2).
+This value-threshold was also used by Hartley et al. (2016).
+We then look at two specific focus regions (Guinea East 10-8°W and Cote d'Ivoire 6-3°W) with that exhibit different 1950s winds and deforestation patterns, and where we detect there have been large changes in rainfall caused by locally different thermal and dynamical responses to deforestation.